cuvva/terms/privacy.md

+We take your privacy very seriously.
+We promise that:

+We __never sell__ your data, or share it with anyone who doesn't need it as part of your Cuvva experience.

+We were tech people before we were insurance people.
+So our systems are __highly secure__.

-Here at Cuvva we take your privacy very seriously.
-This notice will tell you how we use your personal data.
+We're __committed to transparency__.
+This notice tells you all about how we use your personal data.

 ## Who we are

 We're Cuvva Limited (Cuvva, we, our, us).
 We're authorised and regulated by the Financial Conduct Authority (FCA) under number 690273.
 And we're registered with the Information Commissioner's Office under number ZA056769.

-If you have any questions about our handling of personal data, the best way to speak with us is usually in the app.
-Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at Cuvva Limited, 6th Floor, Senna Building, Gorsuch Place, London, E2 8JF.

-You can also contact our Data Protection Officer (DPO) - Aphaia Ltd. They can be contacted by email at dpo@aphaia.co.uk, or you can write to them at Aphaia Ltd, Eagle House, 163 City Road, London, EC1V 1NR.
+We have an independent Data Protection Officer too, they're called Aphaia Ltd. You can contact them at dpo@aphaia.co.uk, or you can write to them at Aphaia Ltd, Eagle House, 163 City Road, London, EC1V 1NR.
 It can take a few days to process requests directed to Aphaia, so you might want to send the request to us directly.

-## Your personal data
+## Your personal data, and other information

-This means information which identifies you, or can be used with readily available information to identify you.
-We need personal data to see if we can cover you, to calculate the premium, and to help with any claims.
-So we'll collect anything we need via the app, our website and any other interactions you might have with us.
-You can find more detail on the information we ask for [here](https://github.com/cuvva/terms/blob/master/questions.md).
+Personal data means information which can be used to identify you.
+We need personal data to see if we can cover you, to calculate your pricing, to help with any claims, and to deliver the best experience.

-## Other information we collect
+We see if we can cover you, and calculate your pricing automatically.
+You can always chat to a human about any automated decision-making in the app.
+We're available 24/7, everyday.

+As with all insurance, working out your pricing requires profiling.
+This means your pricing will be influenced by things like your age, job and location at the time of your quote.

-We collect other information via the app, our website and other interactions you might have with us to deliver the best service we can.
-All information we collect can be used to help us improve our service, for providing better customer support, and for calculating prices for your quotes.
-Calculating pricing requires automated decision-making and profiling.
+We'll collect anything we need via the app, our website and any other interactions you might have with us.
+There's more detail on the information we ask for [here](https://github.com/cuvva/terms/blob/master/questions.md).

 ### Device information

-We may record the type of device or browser you use, including the model, operating system, software, language, so we can provide better support - e.g. if you're having problems with the app.
+To help us provide better customer support, we may record the type of device or browser you use.
+This can include the model, operating system, software, and language.

-We use device advertising identifiers to help determine how users find us.
-For example, once you download the app, we may be able to know which of our ads you saw beforehand (like a Facebook ad, or whether you found us via a Google search).
-This helps us direct resources at the most effective advertising channels, which in turn helps us keep customer costs to a minimum.
 You can control our ability to use device advertising identifiers in your device's settings.
+If you give us your permission, we may use device advertising identifiers to see how you found us.
+This could let us know which of our ads you saw before downloading our app (like a Facebook ad, or whether you found us via a Google search).

+If you need any guidance on your device's settings, just let us know and we'll be happy to help.

 ### Communication